vigna/dsi-progress-logger-rs/README.md

 ## Optional logging

-This crate supports optional logging by implementing [`ProgressLog`] for `Option<ProgressLog>` as a no-op.
-As a result, you can pass to functions an argument `pl` that is an `impl ProgressLog`, with the following behavior:
+This crate supports optional logging by implementing [`ProgressLog`] for `Option<ProgressLog>::None` as a no-op.
+As a result, you can pass to functions an argument `pl` that is a `&mut impl ProgressLog`, with the following behavior:

-- if you pass a (mutable reference to a) [`ProgressLogger`], the progress logger will be used, without any check;
+- if you pass a `&mut ProgressLogger`, the progress logger will be used, without any check;
-- if you pass a (mutable reference to a) `Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler; the macro [`no_logging!`], which expands to  `Option::<ProgressLogger>::None`, can be used a convenient way to switch off logging;
+- if you pass a `&mut Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler; the macro [`no_logging!`], which expands to `&mut Option::<ProgressLogger>::None`, can be used a convenient way to switch off logging;
-- if you pass an `Option<ProgressLogger>` or `Option<&mut ProgressLogger>`,
-  logging will happen depending on the variant, and there will be a runtime check for each call.
+- if you pass an `&mut Option<ProgressLogger>`, logging will happen depending on the variant, and there will be a runtime check for each call.

 There is an [`info`] method that can be used to log information to the logger at the `info` level.
 The advantage of using [`info`] is that the logging will be